Which rabbit litter is best? Can the litter you use hurt your rabbit? Maybe, but it might not

 be for the reasons you think...

 Rumors about pine and cedar as small animal litter are all over the internet.
-Sites are reprinting and repeating information taken from two specific articles that pronounce pine and cedar shavings toxic.
+Sites were reprinting and repeating information taken from two specific articles that pronounce pine and cedar shavings toxic.
+However, further research has clarified the matter.

 This is a fairly long page - so we want you to know up front that pine shavings are just fine for rabbit litter, the nest box, and bedding.
 Pine is completely safe, and especially if it is heat-treated or kiln-dried.